PimpTrizkit/PJs/README.md

 <h3>Params - dgCN(c):</h3>

 **c** = < classNameString >
-* A string to search the DOM for elements of the same className.
+* A string to search in `document` for elements of the same className.
 * This function uses `document.getElementsByClassName()`, and is just an alias.